chef/chef-web-docs/content/chef_solo.md

 ## Roles

-A role is defined using JSON or the Chef Language (Ruby). chef-solo will look for roles in `/var/chef/roles`, but this location can be modified by changing the setting for `role_path` in solo.rb.
+A role is defined using JSON or the Ruby DSL. chef-solo will look for roles in `/var/chef/roles`, but this location can be modified by changing the setting for `role_path` in solo.rb.
 For example, the following setting in solo.rb: